shaunlebron/history-of-lisp-parens/psl-fedit-documtentation.md

 The following commands perform structure modifying operations:

 * d - Delete the current s-expression.
 * r - Replace current s-expression with a user-specified s-expression read from the bottom of the screen.
-See also section 2.2.4 below headed `hash variables'.
+See also section 2.2.4 below headed 'hash variables'.
 * c - Repeat the last structure modification.
 * i - Insert a user-specified s-expression at the edit pointer, performing a cons of the user's expression with the current s-expression.
 * s - Splice in a user-specified list at the edit pointer.
 If the current s-expression is an atom, it is replaced by the elements in the new list.